shivalasvegas/ims-starting-point/README.md

 Coverage: 34%
 IMS Project

 IMS is a functional java application, using a GCP instance mysql.
 It uses backend java CRUD statements to modify the GCP Mysql database.
+IMS displays a user menu to the CLI.
+Via the CLI you can choose to do CRUD (Create/Read/Update/Delete) tasks for Customers/Items/Orders and also exit the program.
+It provides users access to creating and updating orders, items and customers.

-You can fork a copy of the program on github: [shivalasavegas](https://github.com/shivalasvegas
+To fork a copy of the application on github: [shivalasavegas](https://github.com/shivalasvegas/ims-starting-point

-### Prerequisites
+### Prerequisites for the project
 Jira
 Git
 Git bash